davis-jacob/SDT_Review/README.md

 ### Steps to install Airgap-Utility

-1. Download the SDT files to a directory
+1. Download the SDT files to a directory.
-2. Change the name of the VMCaaS and Base Config json files to _vmcaas and _base respectively
+2. Change the name of the VMCaaS and Base Config json files to _vmcaas and _base respectively.
-3. Download the sdt_check.py script
+3. Download the sdt_check.py script from this repo.
-4. Open Comand promt and change the directory to the location where the script is downloaded
+4. Open Comand promt and change the directory to the location where the script is downloaded.
-5. Run the script using the following command
+5. Run the script using the following command.
 ```bash
 py sdt_check.py
 ```